Estonian Translation Services for Entrepreneurs

 Before we begin with the presentation of our services, why not take a look at the Estonian language itself.
 If you are to do successful business with or in this Baltic country, every piece of information might be profitable for you regarding their language, (business) culture, and more.

 Estonian is a Uralic language, closely related to Finnish and Hungarian.
 As it is not part of the big Indo-European language family, to which, amongst others, German, Italian, French, or Russian belong, this language does not sound like any other major language you might know or have heard.
-Just to name a few features of the Estonian language; it does not use prepositions but suffixes/declensions, it does not have grammatical genders, and it has fourteen cases.
+To name a few features of the Estonian language, it does not use prepositions but suffixes/declensions, it does not have grammatical genders, and it has fourteen cases.

 Irrelevant for your business?
 Not at all.
-These characteristics of the Estonian language will have implications for translation processes as well, especially when graphic design or data processing plays an important role in the content, as well as with search engine optimization for the Estonian language.
+These characteristics of the Estonian language will have implications for translation processes, especially when graphic design or data processing plays an important role in the content and search engine optimization for the Estonian language.